 The operator can initiate a methanol trip to diesel mode at any time.
 If the ECS initiates an automatic methanol trip it is a result of either an unacceptable operating condition, a detected failure or a command received from an external system (e.g. the engine safety system).
 If an automatically initiated methanol trip occurs, then the cause must be investigated.
 Thus, transferring to methanol mode is prohibited and disabled until the problem is resolved and the alarm is reset.

-For further information on failures causing a methanol trip, please refer to the Safety Concept: 2-Stroke Dual-Fuel methanol Safety Concept.
+For further information on failures causing a methanol trip, please refer to the

 Transfer introducing methanol fuel